microsoft/ComplianceCxE/docs/notes/mig/ms.md

 </figure>

 ## Stage 2 Disposition
-Once clicking Approve it move to stage 2 called <span style="color:blue">Europe SOW Approval</span> and **Joanna Hackett** is notified via email to then review items for disposition in the second stage.
+Once clicking **Approve** the item then moves to stage 2 called <span style="color:blue">Europe SOW Approval</span> and **Joanna Hackett** is notified via email to then review items for disposition in the second stage.

 <figure>
     <img src="../../img/ms13-1.png"/>